pythonhealthdatascience/stars-treat-simmer-quarto-wasm/README.md

 [![ORCID: Heather](https://img.shields.io/badge/ORCID-0000--0002--6596--3479-brightgreen)](https://orcid.org/0000-0002-6596-3479)
 [![ORCID: Mustafee](https://img.shields.io/badge/ORCID-0000--0002--2204--8924-brightgreen)](https://orcid.org/0000-0002-2204-8924)

-# 💫  Sharing Tools and Artefacts for Reproducible Simulations 2.0: A DES model developed in R Simmer and deployed using Quarto Live.
+# 💫  Sharing Tools and Artefacts for Reproducible Simulations 2.0: A DES model developed in R Simmer and deployed using Quarto Live

 > 🏗 **WORK IN PROGRESS** (STARS 2.0) 🏗️
   > The materials in this repo are experimental.